snakemake/snakemake/docs/tutorial/welcome.rst

 answer with **yes**.
 Along with a minimal Python 3 environment, Miniconda contains the package manager Conda_.
 After opening a **new terminal**, you can use the new ``conda`` command to install software packages and create isolated environments to, e.g., use different versions of the same package.
-We will later use Conda_ to create an isolated enviroment with all required software for this tutorial.
+We will later use Conda_ to create an isolated environment with all required software for this tutorial.

 Step 2: Preparing a working directory
 :::::::::::::::::::::::::::::::::::::